ArticleSeptember 11, 2018 · 3 min read time

 However, we all need different kind of support – some might need help with certain projects or technical problems, others with finding the time to look at the big picture or getting the right balance with food or sleep or exercise.
 Wellbeing needs to be looked at as a whole instead of thinking just about work performance.

-For this we have adopted the Nitor Mind Platter model.
-The Mind Platter is our attempt to holistically approach our lives, which are not limited to time at work.
+For this we have adopted the Kamu Mindplatter.
+It is our attempt to holistically approach our lives, which are not limited to time at work.
 Like a balanced diet, we need a balance between the different aspects of our daily life.

 #1 Focus time